nolds9/ecardly/readme.md

 Use CSS to duplicate the screen-shot final image, using the information below and from the images directory.
+Two css helpers, reset.css and normalize.css have been provided for your convenience.
+Feel free to use either, or neither.

 Remember... small steps.